 Thanks to advances in fertility preservation, cancer patients and others who wish to preserve fertility for the future now have many options.
-We can freeze (cryopreserve) embryos, eggs, sperm and testicular tissue, and also extract sperm.
+We can freeze (cryopreserve) embryos, eggs, sperm, and testicular tissue, and also extract sperm.
 Our specialists offer a new method of freezing immature egg cells (oocytes) that has a significantly higher rate of conception than previous methods.
-For patients, this turns hope into reality.

 Likewise, chemotherapy and radiation can harm a man's fertility.
 We offer sperm cryopreservation, as well as the option of having sperm extracted from the testis during a testicular biopsy.
 We then freeze the sperm, which can be held until the man is ready for fatherhood.

 Our staff includes physicians who specialize in reproductive endocrinology and infertility, including one dually trained in treating both men and women.
 Our nurses and other caregivers, including a social worker, are up-to-date on the newest advances in infertility.

 In Connecticut, insurance companies are required to cover fertility preservation for female and male patients age 40 and under who have had cancer or other medical conditions.
 Our staff will help patients work with their insurance company, or for those without insurance, we offer self-pay options.